Rasika-Vispute/EDA-and-Statistical-Analysis-of-Mod-Clothing-Dataset-/README.md

 # Project: - EDA and Statistical Analysis of Mod Clothing Dataset
-─
-# Overview This Statistics and EDA project is designed to train and test you on basic Data Exploratory and Statistical techniques used in the industry today.
+Overview This Statistics and EDA project is designed to train and test you on basic Data Exploratory and Statistical techniques used in the industry today.
 Apart from bringing you to speed with basic descriptive and inferential methods, you will also deep dive into a dataset and perform thorough cleaning and analysis in order to draw useful business insights from the data.
 This will expose you to what data scientists do most often–Exploratory Data Analysis.

+##  Tools & Technologies Used
+`Python` · `Pandas` · `Numpy` · `Matplotlib` · `Seaborn` · `Scikit-learn`· `plotly`· `pyplot`· `statistics`· `scipy`· `random`
+`rank function` · `Pearson coefficient of skewness` · `IQR` · `crosstab`· `Test statistic`· `Degrees of freedom`· `p-value`· `Expected values`

-# Goals
+## Goals
 1. Using the core statistical theoretical concepts and knowledge to solve real time problem statements.
 2. Visualize a real time industry scenario where one can use these statistical concepts.
 3. Detailed data analysis and number crunching using statistics
 4. Exhaustive report building using EDA and visualization techniques to help the business take decisions using insights from the data

-# Specifications
+## Specifications
 Part -I is concept based and walks you through various concepts of descriptive statistics, probability distributions and inferential statistics including confidence intervals and hypothesis testing.
 Part -II on the other hand is dataset based and explore various data cleaning options, data analysis options and using EDA to derive deep and meaningful insights for the business

-# PART-A (Concept Based)
+## PART-A (Concept Based)
 The following data represents the price in dollars for branded shirts in a website NuCloth 23 30 20 27 44 26 35 20 29 29
 25 15 18 27 19 22 12 26 34 15
 27 35 26 43 35 14 24 12 23 31
 40 35 38 57 22 42 24 21 27 33

-# Use this data for answering following questions where relevant
+## Key Questions Explored
 Q1.
 Compute the mean, median and the mode of the data.

 Q2.
 Compute the range, variance and standard deviation of the data.